A non-compact convex hull in generalized non-positive curvature: Proof of main results

-A metric space \(Y\) is called \textit{injective} if whenever \(A\subset B\) are metric spaces and \(f\colon A\to Y\) a \(1\)-Lipschitz map, then there exists a \(1\)-Lipschitz extension \(\bar{f}\colon B\to Y\) of \(f\).
-More formally, \(Y\) is an injective object in the category of metric spaces with \(1\)-Lipschitz maps as morphisms.
+A metric space \(Y\) is called \textit{injective} if whenever \(A\subset X\) are metric spaces and \(f\colon A\to Y\) a \(1\)-Lipschitz map, then there exists a \(1\)-Lipschitz extension \(F\colon X\to Y\) of \(f\).
 Injective metric spaces have been introduced by Aronszajn and Panitchpakdi in \cite{aronszajn-1956} and are sometimes also called hyperconvex metric spaces by some authors.
-We refer to \cite{espinola-2001, lang-2013} for an introduction to injective metric spaces.
+We refer to \cite{espinola-2001, lang-2013} for basic properties of these spaces.
 As observed by Lang in \cite[Proposition~3.8]{lang-2013}, every injective metric spaces admits a conical bicombing.
 Indeed, given an injective metric space \(Y\), by applying Kuratowski's embedding theorem, we may suppose that \(Y\subset C_b(Y)\), and so because \(Y\) is injective, there is a \(1\)-Lipschitz retraction \(r\colon C_b(Y) \to Y\) and thus

 defines a conical bicombing on \(Y\).
 Using an extension result of \cite{basso2020extending}, we find that Theorem~\ref{thm:non-cpmpactness} is also valid for an injective metric space.